Online Learning with Abstention: Conclusion

 \section{Conclusion}

+We presented a comprehensive analysis of the novel setting of online learning with abstention, including algorithms with favorable guarantees both in the stochastic and adversarial scenarios, and extensive experiments demonstrating the performance of \UCBGT\ in practice.
+Our algorithms and analysis can be straightforwardly extended to similar problems, including the multi-class and regression settings, as well as other related scenarios, such as online learning with budget constraints.
+A key idea behind the design of our algorithms in the stochastic setting is to leverage the stochastic sequence of feedback graphs.
+This idea can perhaps be generalized and applied to other problems where time-varying feedback graphs naturally appear.
+Furthermore, our regret guarantees can be instead expressed in terms of the independence number of time-varying graphs by proceeding as in \cite{LykourisTardosWali2019}.

-We presented a comprehensive analysis of the novel setting of online learning with abstention, showing that efficient learning is possible in both the adversarial and stochastic scenarios.
+\ignore{ We presented a comprehensive analysis of the novel setting of online learning with abstention, showing that efficient learning is possible in both the adversarial and stochastic scenarios.
 We drew connections between this new online setting and existing work involving time-varying feedback graphs, generalizing and extending prior work while resolving the issue of biased loss observations.
 We presented a novel algorithm, \UCBGT, that carefully uses biased estimates and which admits favorable regret guarantees.
-Finally, we presented a thorough experimental comparison showing that \UCBGT\ largely outperforms \UCBNT\ with the fixed graph $\GABS$ (an adaptation to the abstention scenario of a competitor available in the literature), and achieves performance that is close to an unrealistic and overly optimistic full-information benchmark.

-The concept of online learning with abstention is general.
-This work can be extended to similar problems, including the multi-class and regression settings, as well as other scenarios, such as online learning with budget constraints.
+Finally, we presented a thorough experimental comparison showing that \UCBGT\ significantly outperforms \UCBNT\ with the fixed graph $\GABS$ (an adaptation to the abstention scenario of a competitor available in the literature), and achieves performance that is close to an unrealistic and overly optimistic full-information benchmark.
+Finally, we remark that the concept of online learning with abstention is general.
+This work can be extended to similar problems, including the multi-class and regression settings, as well as other scenarios, such as online learning with budget constraints. }

 \FloatBarrier